bitails/zixo-connect/README.md

 1. **Merchant Setup**: The merchant sets up the merchant service on their website or application, displaying a QR code for clients to scan.

 2. **Client Interaction**: The client scans the QR code displayed by the merchant.
-This QR code contains the necessary information for connecting to the merchant service.
+This QR code contains the necessary information to connect to the merchant service.

 3. **Transaction Creation**: Upon scanning the QR code, the client connects with the merchant service and creates a transaction.
 The transaction follows SPV principles, ensuring it is lightweight and efficient.